TimeLog/TimeLogApiSdk/README.md

 In order to replicate TimeLog data to your datawarehouse or similar we recommend the following procedure to ensure consistent data without heavy API usage:

-- Every quarter fetch and sync the full data set
+- Every quarter fetch and sync the full data set in batches by month
 - Every month fetch and sync the last 3 months of data
 - Every week fetch and sync the last 4 weeks of data
 - Every day fetch and sync the last 7 days of data